comprna/CHEUI/README.md

 ----------------------------
-# Detect m6A and m5C modifications in on condition
+# Detect m6A and m5C modifications in one condition
 ----------------------------

 ----------------------------